 “Pandemic pain is a real thing,” she said.
 “Managing it during this time has been all-consuming.”

 She struggled to get out of a bad pain cycle during quarantine.
-In addition to her usual pain, her body was tense and lockdowns meant she couldn’t see her trainer or go to yoga.
+In addition to her usual pain, her body was tense and lockdowns meant she couldn’t o her normal pain management routines and her pain threshold continued to rise.

 Pre-pandemic, Inaba only needed to take prescribed pain medications once a month, usually at night.
 But during quarantine, she took the medications more often.
 Her doctor even gave her a low dose of a chemotherapy drug.

-She says the pain cycle “was stealing too many moments of my life,” so she changed doctors, started to see a new acupuncturist, changed her diet, and created new wellness routines, including nightly neck exercises and new supplements.
+She says the pain cycle “was stealing too many moments of my life,” so she changed doctors, started to see a new acupuncturist, changed her diet, and created new wellness routines.

 These days, Inaba is slowly improving.